qeeqbox/social-analyzer/README.md

 # You can also scan all websites using --websites "all"
 # There will be status:good or rate:%100 for existing profiles

-sudo add-apt-repository ppa:mozillateam/ppa
-sudo apt-get update
+apt-get update
-sudo apt-get install -y firefox-esr tesseract-ocr git git clone https://github.com/qeeqbox/social-analyzer.git cd social-analyzer npm install
+DEBIAN_FRONTEND=noninteractive apt-get install -y software-properties-common add-apt-repository ppa:mozillateam/ppa -y apt-get install -y firefox-esr tesseract-ocr git nodejs npm git clone https://github.com/qeeqbox/social-analyzer.git cd social-analyzer npm install